 (This mode is only to those who are 0-3 tier, if your character isn't written for this please remove this section or leave it striked out.)

-» Maxima Sindicat Appearance (What does your Sugiuran look like during Maxima Sindicat mode?)
+» Maxima Sindicat Appearance (What does your Sugiura look like during Maxima Sindicat mode?)

-» Maxima Sindicat Abilities/b] (What abilities does your Sugiuran gain, or approve in during this mode?)
+» Maxima Sindicat Abilities/b] (What abilities does your Sugiura gain, or approve in during this mode?)